GHopperMSK/schedule-manager/README.md

     * autoload option
     * notify when we are about to run out of events
 5. Set default layout and style - there are many styles available to chose from and you can pick default.
 On the clients side, clients may override this value and get all calendars in their favorite style.
-6. Return calendar via API
+6. Return calendar data via API

 #### The service components